 - Ask the TA to check over your modifications.
 If correct, the TA will supply an NI-ELVIS board with a pre-built circuit.

-- Connect the heat cube to the circuit on the NI-ELVIS board.
+- Connect the heat cube and its circuit to the NI-ELVIS board.

-- Insert the positive and negative wires from the fan into the respective positive and negative columns on the left-hand side of the breadboard.
-These columns should also have wires leading to Variable Power Supplies SUPPLY+ (row 48) and Variable Power Supplies GROUND (row 49) at the lower-left-hand corner of the NI-ELVIS board.
+- Insert the positive and negative wires from the fan into Variable Power Supplies SUPPLY+ (row 48) and Variable Power Supplies GROUND (row 49) at the lower-left-hand corner of the NI-ELVIS board.

-- Connect the positive wire from the heating pad to the positive column on the right-hand side of the breadboard.
-This column should have a wire leading to DC +5V (row 54) on the lower-right-hand corner of the NI-ELVIS board.
+- Connect the positive wire from the heating pad to DC +5V (row 54) on the lower-right-hand corner of the NI-ELVIS board.